Nico Hoerner Player Props: Cubs vs. Rangers

 Nico Hoerner At The Plate

-- In four of six games this season, he has scored, including multiple runs once.
+- He has scored in five of seven games (71.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.